snehilvj/dmc-docs/docs/menu/menu.md

 ])
 ```

+### Menu Target

+Any component you specify in dmc.MenuTarget is wrapped by a dmc.Box component under the hood.
+So adding a margin
+to your target component will also move the dropdown away.
+In order to prevent this, add margin to the wrapper component
+using the prop `boxWrapperProps` in dmc.MenuTarget.

 ### Transitions

-Menu dropdown can be animated with any of the premade transitions.
+Menu dropdown can be animated with any of the ready-made transitions.

 .. exec::docs.menu.transition